-1. Check the appropriate box [] Draliminary Information 9

-- [] Preliminary Information Statement [x] Definitive Information Statement - 2.
-Name of Registrant as specified in its charter: PREMIUM LEISURE CORP. - 3.
-Province, country or other jurisdiction of incorporation or organization:

-Philippines

-4. SEC Identification Number: AS93-009289

-5. BIR Tax Identification Number: 003-457-827

-6. Address of principal office and Postal Code:

-5th Floor, Tower A, Two E-Com Center, Palm Coast Avenue, Mall of Asia Complex, Pasay City, Metro Manila 1300

-- 7. Registrant's telephone number, including area code: (632) 8662-8888 - 8.
-Date, time, and place of the meeting of security holders:

-Date 25 June 2021, Friday (via Remote Communication)

-Time: 10:00 A.M.

-Venue: To protect shareholders and other stakeholders from the ongoing COVID 19 on May 12, 2021.

-Pandemic, the meeting will be conducted via remote communication.
-The Chairman of the Board shall call and preside the meeting from his residence, and will be livestreamed from the Company's principal office at 5th Floor, Tower A, Two E-Com Center, Palm Coast Avenue, Mall of Asia Complex, Pasay City, which was discussed and approved by the Board in its meeting held

-- 9. Approximate date on which the Information Statement is to be sent or given to security holders: 27 May 2021 - 10.
-Securities registered pursuant to Sections 8 and 12 of the Code or Sections 4 and 8 of the RSA (information on number of shares and amount of debt is applicable only to corporate registrants):

-Title of Each Class Number of Shares of Common Stock Outstanding

-Common Stock 31,216,931,000 (As of 30 April 2021)

-11. Are any or all of Registrant's securities listed on a Stock Exchange?

-Common Shares Yes [X] No [Preferred Shares Yes [] No [X]
+1. Check the appropriate box [] Preliminary Information Statement [x] Definitive Information Statement 2.
+Name of Registrant as specified in its charter: PREMIUM LEISURE CORP.
+3. Province, country or other jurisdiction of incorporation or organization: Philippines 4.
+SEC Identification Number: AS93-009289 5.
+BIR Tax Identification Number: 003-457-827 6.
+Address of principal office and Postal Code: 5th Floor, Tower A, Two E-Com Center, Palm Coast Avenue, Mall of Asia Complex, Pasay City Metro Manila 1300 7.
+Registrant's telephone number, including area code: (632) 8662-8888 8.
+Date, time, and place of the meeting of security holders: Date: 25 June 2021, Friday (via Remote Communication) Time: 10:00 A.M.
+Venue: Not applicable.
+Given the current circumstances, the meeting will be conducted via remote communication.
+9. Approximate date on which the Information Statement is to be sent or given to security holders: 27 May 2021 10.
+Securities registered pursuant to Sections 8 and 12 of the Code or Sections 4 and 8 of the RSA (information on number of shares and amount of debt is applicable only to corporate registrants): Title of Each Class Common Stock Number of Shares of Common Stock Outstanding 31,216,931,000 (As of 30 April 2021) 11.
+Are any or all of Registrant's securities listed on a Stock Exchange?
+Common Shares Yes [X] No [] Preferred Shares Yes [] No [X]

+WE ARE NOT ASKING YOU FOR A PROXY AND YOU ARE REQUESTED NOT TO SEND US A PROXY.